List of Robin Williams performances

 In the 2000s, Williams continued to do voice roles, including in A.I.
 Artificial Intelligence (2001), Robots (2005) and Happy Feet (2006, and its 2011 sequel).
-Pursuing more diverse parts, he took on the darker roles of an emotionally disturbed photo developer in One Hour Photo (2002), a writer of pulp novels in Insomnia (2002) and a radio host who is caught up with a troubled fan in The Night Listener (2006).
-He returned to comedy in 2006 with the satire Man of the Year and the fantasy Night at the Museum.
+Pursuing more diverse parts, he took on the darker roles of an emotionally disturbed photo developer in One Hour Photo (2002), a writer who is involved in the murder of a teenage girl in Insomnia (2002) and a radio host who is caught up with a troubled fan in The Night Listener (2006).
+He returned to comedy in 2006 with the family adventure RV, the satire Man of the Year and the fantasy Night at the Museum.
 The latter was the fifth-highest-grossing film of the year and spawned two sequels in 2009 and 2014.
 He began touring for the one-man stand-up comedy show Weapons of Self Destruction (2008), focusing on "social and political absurdities", and starred in the Disney film Old Dogs (2009).
 In the 2010s, he starred in the sitcom The Crazy Ones (2013–2014), played supporting roles in the 2013 features The Big Wedding and The Butler, and had three films released posthumously, including the sequel Night at the Museum: Secret of the Tomb.